mackemint/PocketCHIP-buster-update/README.md

 TL;DR: Check the how-to.md

+Thanks to:
+	maba.dk from which this whole guide wouldn't have happened NightRadio that helped me fix a lot of audio glitches aleh for their excellent battery monitor
+	htkasm on Reddit for keeping the Wifi alive

 Updating to Buster:
 The whole process took about half a work-day with check-ins here and there while the unit chugged along, which gave me a perfect opportunity to procrastinate from painfully boring work. :D